noiseprotocol/noise_spec/noise.md

 ===================

-All Noise messages are less than or equal to 65535 bytes in length, and can be processed without parsing.
-There are no length fields or type fields within the message.
+All Noise messages are less than or equal to 65535 bytes in length, and can be processed without parsing, since there are no length fields or type fields within the message.
 In some contexts, e.g. TCP, a Noise message might need to be preceded by some type or length fields, but that's an **application responsibility** - see Section 10.

 A handshake message begins with a sequence of one or more DH public keys which are being sent to the other party.
 Whether each public key is ephemeral or